Blog > Marketing > Branding > How I Built The Most Viral Real Estate Brand On Facebook (From My Couch)

 Via Buzzsumo, 2016

-Heck, Lighter Side’s articles get shared, on average, more than CNN’s!
+Heck, at one point, Lighter Side’s articles, on average, were getting shared more than CNN’s!.
 What?!

 Via Buzzsumo, 2016

 After months of failing to get noticed online, messages started pouring in.

 Agents were telling me they were using my content to promote themselves…

 …and also that their followers LOVED the content they were sharing.